gtaha23/MasterOS/README.md

 # !
 Warning !
-The devs are working on a real OS, we are using C & Assembly.
+The devs are working on a real OS, we are using C & Assembly / Rust.
 The project will be published once we finish the basics.
 Thank you for your patience.

 # MasterOS